Send money to Ireland

 How to compare transfer companies when transferring money to Ireland

 As you can see from Paul’s example, taking the time to shop around for a better deal can make it much cheaper to send money to Ireland.
 When you’re comparing your options, you’ll need to take the following features into account:

 - Exchange rates.
 What is the best exchange rate you can find?
 A better rate will ensure that more of your hard-earned money makes it to your recipient.
 However, some companies will offer a better exchange rate but then charge you higher fees, so remember to take both of these factors into consideration.

 - Fees.
 You could be charged a transfer fee each time you send money to Ireland, so compare the fees offered by banks and other specialist money transfer providers.
-Some companies will even remove this fee altogether when you decide to send more than a certain minimum amount, for example $10,000.
+Some companies will waive this fee altogether if you send more than a certain amount of money, for example $10,000.